twolfson/grunt-spritesmith/README.md

 Done, without errors.
 ```

-Results are a spritesheet and CSS:
+Results are a spritesheet:

 [![Spritesheet][spritesheet]][spritesheet]

+and CSS:

 ```
 .icon-fork {